Speed is changing the way golf is played.

 Needless to say, you can increase swing speed as you strengthen your muscles.
 Here are five golf exercises that will help add strength and speed.

-Lastly, don’t forget to keep up with your flexibility as well.
+Don’t forget to keep up with your flexibility training as well.

-Not only will being more flexible help you avoid injuries, it will allow your body to make a bigger turn which can add more speed.
+Not only will being more flexible help you avoid injuries, it will allow your body to make a bigger turn in the backswing which can add more speed.
 The easiest way to do increase flexibility are:

 The better you treat your body, the more it will help you out on the golf course.